 Sue: Ah, yes, but she said she was “regenerating” not that she had “regenerated”.
-It’s not as bad as it looks.
+So this may not be as bad as it seems.

-Sue: So Mary never got a leaving scene?
-That’s very sad.
-Does this woman -
+Sue: So Mary never got a leaving scene.
+That’s sad.
+Does this woman…

 Me: Lalla Ward.

 Sue: Does she play the part like Princess Astra?
-I really hope she doesn’t.
-I don’t think I could stand it.
+I hope she doesn’t because I don’t think I could stand it.

 Me: Wait and see.

-Sue: What did you make of this when you were nine?
+Sue: What did you make of this when you were nine, Neil?

 Me: I was living in New Zealand when this was broadcast, and they were years behind the UK, so I missed this season when it originally went out.